 My vegan version uses silken tofu, a starch-flour mixture, soy milk and some seasoning.
-It’s delicious filled with herbs and enjoyed as a light lunch or brunch.
-Best of all, it is simple to make.
+Of course, it is delicious and interesting too – especially filled with fresh herbs and enjoyed as a light lunch or brunch.

 Yield: makes about 4 servings

 250 grams (7 ounces) silken tofu (see tips)